-If a student misses more than one excused clinical day, it may result in failure of the course or need to withdraw from the nursing course and/or major.
+If a student misses two or more excused clinical shifts. it may result in failure of the course or need to withdraw from the nursing course and/or major.

 It is the responsibility of the student to meet with faculty after being absent to determine if make-up is required, appropriate, or possible.
 The faculty reserves the right to determine whether or not makeup of missed clinical would be appropriate and necessary for a student to successfully achieve the objectives of a laboratory or clinical course.